-Requirement Compliance Chapter Guideline 2c The utility must provide a draft IRP for public review and comment prior to filing a final plan with the Commission.
+Requirement Compliance Chapter Guideline 2b While confidential information must be protected, the utility should make public in its plan any non- confidential information that is relevant to its resource evaluation and action plan.
+Confidential information may be protected through the use of a protective order, through aggregation or shielding of data, or through any other mechanism approved by the Commission.
+PGE provides non-confidential information used for portfolio evaluation and development of the Action Plan in the 2023 IRP.
+All chapters and supporting appendices Guideline 2c The utility must provide a draft IRP for public review and comment prior to filing a final plan with the Commission.
 PGE filed a motion on November 22, 2022, requesting this guideline be waived.
-Guideline waived via Order No. 23-010 390 , adopting Staff's recommendation at the 1/24/23 Public Meeting.
+Guideline waived via Order No. 23- 010 389 , adopting Staff's recommendation at the 1/24/23 Public Meeting.
 N/A for this filing

-390 Order No. 23-010.
+389 Order No. 23-010.
 Request for waiver of Integrated Resource Plan guideline 2(c), available online: https://apps.puc.state.or.us/orders/2023ords/23-010.pdf